 Quiz Bowl: SEA students form teams of 4 and compete against

 other student (and teacher) teams to see who knows the most about

 Socials & Game Nights: Sometimes SEA students get together just

 to socialize around a bowl of ice cream, or to play games they all like,

 such as video games and card games.

-The Tech Museum: Academy students view an IMAX film and participate
+The Tech Museum: SEA students view an IMAX film and participate

 in interactive technology exhibits.